Library

 Electronic Card Catalog

-Check out our convenient electronic card catalog to find out exactly what books and materials we have in our library.
-You will find the device conveniently located in our church library.
-As you walk in the door, the iPad will be straight ahead on the wall.
+Check out our convenient electronic card catalog from the covenience of your computer to find out exactly what books and materials we have in our library.

 Library materials will include books – fiction, non-fiction, references, periodicals, and audio-visual materials.
 DVDs and CDs are fine, but we are no longer taking VHS tapes.